gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_1_connect_ble.md

 ## Logs

 The demo program has enabled bleak logs and is also using the default [python logging module](https://docs.python.org/3/library/logging.html) to write its own logs.

 To enable more bleak logs, follow bleak's [troubleshooting section](https://bleak.readthedocs.io/en/latest/troubleshooting.html#enable-logging).

 # Good Job!

-{% success Congratulations 🤙 %}
+{% success %}
+Congratulations 🤙
+{% endsuccess %}

 You can now successfully connect to the GoPro via BLE and prepare it to receive / send data.
 To see how to send commands, you should advance to the next tutorial.